Skip to content

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-said, It is not good that the man should be alone; I will make him a helper suited for him.
+said, It is not good that the man should be alone; I will make him a helper suitable for helping him.

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here